botpress/documentation-v12/docs/messaging-channels/direct-integrations/slack/cloud.md

 9. From the **Settings**, go to the **Basic Information**.
 Then, go to the **Install app** section, install the app by clicking the **Install to Workspace** button.
 On the next screen, click the **Allow** button.

 10. From the **Basic Information** tab.
 Copy the **Client ID** and **Client Secret** into the App ID and App Secret respectly.

+11. Save the change and start chatting with your chatbot